spattisson/zaproxy/ZAP-API-Scan.md

-    -n context_file   context file which will be loaded prior to scanning the target -p progress_file  progress file which specifies issues that are being addressed -s                short output format - dont show PASSes or example URLs -z zap_options    ZAP command line options e.g. -z "-config aaa=bbb -config ccc=ddd"
+    -n context_file   context file which will be loaded prior to scanning the target -p progress_file  progress file which specifies issues that are being addressed -s                short output format - dont show PASSes or example URLs -S                safe mode this will skip the active scan and perform a baseline scan -T                max time in minutes to wait for ZAP to start and the passive scan to run -O                the hostname to override in the (remote) OpenAPI spec -z zap_options    ZAP command line options e.g. -z "-config aaa=bbb -config ccc=ddd" --hook            path to python file that define your custom hooks
 ```

 ### Configuration